varshini2305/unbias_me/README.md

 # unbias_me
-Search Engine to get an unbiased opinion on everything
+AI agent to get an unbiased critique on everything